 Drought tolerant plants can save you time, money, and heartache.
-Here are 21 drought resistant perennials and their special properties.
+Here are some of my favorite perennials that grow well even during the hot summer days.

 Where I live, the weather can really vary.
-Some seasons we get a lot of rain and sometimes we have a heat wave.
+In some seasons we get a lot of rain and sometimes we have a heat wave.
 Then there are issues like summer vacations and life getting in the way.
 That's when it helps to have drought tolerant plants.

 Today I'm sharing 21 drought resistant plants.
 All of which are perennials that grow in my garden.
 I've included the USDA zone hardiness range that they grow best in, their light requirements, their general height and width, and the time of year in which they bloom.